ikko/sym/README.md

 Performance:
 ------------
+For detailed performance analysis and empirical validation of Big O notations, refer to the [Performance Notations and Empirical Validation](docs/notations.md) document.

 - O(1) symbol instantiation (intern pool)
 - O(1) relationship linking
 - O(1) traversal with cache and float-based cursor insertion